 You must first download the new firmware to your computer.
-Be sure to download the file with the proper number of channels for your device.
 You cannot update your system directly from the Luma website.

-Once you have downloaded the firmware to your local computer, click Browse and navigate to it (DVR files have a .dav extension, while NVR files have a .mav extension).
-Once you have selected the firmware update file, its path shows in the text box.
+Once you have downloaded the firmware to your local computer, click Browse and navigate to it.
+Once you have selected the firmware file, its path shows in the text box.
 Be sure to select the proper file; nothing prevents you from updating to an older file.

 Click Update.
 While you are updating, the camera locks you out of navigating the configuration menus.
-You can track the status of the update to the right of the status label.
-Once the update reaches 100%, the recorder reboots (the word Rebooting appears near the center of your screen).
-When it has finished rebooting, it unlocks the configuration menus and you can resume operations.
+You can track the update status just below the text box.
+Once the update reaches 100%, the camera reboots (you should see the word Rebooting appear near the center of your screen).
+When it has finished rebooting, you can resume operations.

-During an update, if you click on either the log or live page, the update aborts and the system returns to normal operation without the update.
+During an update, if you click on the view page, the update aborts and the system returns to normal operation.
 If the update hangs for some reason, the update gets safely aborted but the system does not automatically unlock the configuration page.
-Just click over to the log or live page to resume operations.
+Just click over to the view page to resume operations.